International games developers and studios have a new route to start their games business in the North of England

 Kollider powered by Barclays Eagle Labs has called out for games developers and small studios to apply to join their specialist digital and tech Incubator, giving an in-road for businesses, across the globe, to operate within the UK’s booming games sector.

 As an endorsing body for the purpose of Startup and Innovator visas, Kollider is on the hunt for exceptionally talented teams or solo developers who can evidence an innovative, scalable and viable games development business.
-Applications are open throughout April and May 2020 and submissions are reviewed weekly by a panel of industry experts.
+Applications are open from April to December 2020 and submissions are reviewed weekly by a panel of industry experts.

 Based in Sheffield, Kollider sits at the heart of an active gaming community, which is experiencing huge momentum and growth within the North of England.